How to add shore power to your campervan electrical system to charge leisure batteries from the mains supply.

 The cable should be rated higher than the maximum current expected from the supply for the given voltage.

-So for example, in the UK, supply current could be as high as 16 amps at 240v.
-European and British standards (BS EN 60309-2 if you’re interested), states the cable should be rated for 25 amps.
+So, for example, in the UK, the supply current could be as high as 16 amps at 240v.
+European and British standards (BS EN 60309-2 if you’re interested) state the cable should be rated for 25 amps.

-Use our wire size calculator to check the wire sizes needed.
+Use our wire gauge calculator to check the wire sizes needed.

 Mains Hookup Connectors